Eagles in the NFL

 O-LINE U

 As the league moved into the Super Bowl era Boston College emerged as "O-Line U", consistently pumping NFL-ready offensive lineman into the league, including Bob Hyland, an 11-year veteran and Super Bowl I champion as the ninth overall pick of the Green Bay Packers in 1967.
 Ten of BC's 21 first round draft picks have been offensive linemen, including Pete Kendall, a 13-year starter at the NFL level, Damien Woody, an 11-year starter, Pro Bowler and two-time Super Bowl champion with the New England Patriots, and 10-year starting left tackle for the Indianapolis Colts Anthony Castonzo.
 The Eagles added another notch to their claim as "O-Line U" in 2019 when the Falcons made offensive guard Chris Lindstrom the 14th overall pick.
 Zion Johnson followed in 2022 as the 17th overall pick to the Los Angeles Chargers.
 The Eagles' legacy of offensive line production continued with Christian Mahogany, the two-time All-New England selection who was selected by the Detroit Lions in the 6th round of the 2024 NFL Draft.
+In 2025, two more Boston College offensive linemen were selected, when Ozzy Trapilo was picked in the second round (56th overall) by the Chicago Bears, and Drew Kendall, son of Pete, was picked in the fifth round (168th overall) by the Philadelphia Eagles.

 SUPER BOWL SUCCESS

-Boston College has been represented in 38 of 56 Super Bowls.
-Thirty five former Eagles have won the Super Bowl and a total of 65 players have represented BC on the NFL's biggest stage.
+Boston College has been represented in 38 of 59 Super Bowls.
+Thirty five former Eagles have won the Super Bowl and a total of 65 players have represented Boston College on the NFL's biggest stage.
 Matt Hasselbeck (Seahawks, Super Bowl XL) and Matt Ryan (Falcons, Super Bowl LI) have each started at quarterback in the Super Bowl.
 A program-record six Eagles took part in Super Bowl XLVI following the 2011 season.
 The New York Giants (Will Blackmon, Mark Herzlich, Mathias Kiwanuka and Chris Snee) defeated the New England Patriots (Ron Brace and Dan Koppen).

 2024 SEASON RECAP